 The tomb was actually in here.
 No photos were allowed in side but some took some anyways.
 I should have but I was afraid what the Communists might do if they caught me.
 It was beautiful.
 More so then anything I saw in Nikko.

 On to the next place in the tour.
 There is A LOT of Communist advertisements in Vietnam.
-The Soviet symbol was everywhere as was there hero Ho Chi Minh.
+The Soviet symbol was everywhere as was their hero Ho Chi Minh.